Ethics miscalculation reflects poorly on House Republicans

 That is an awful start for a Congress that needs to be an ethical backstop for Trump, who hasn’t yet disentangled himself from his sprawling business empire and his Cabinet stocked with industry insiders.

-Among Washington state’s four GOP representatives, spokespeople for Reps.
-Dave Reichert of Auburn and Dan Newhouse of Sunnyside said they voted for a rule change that removed independence from the House’s ethics investigators, the Office of Congressional Ethics (OCE).
+Among Washington state’s four GOP representatives, a spokesperson for Rep. Dave Reichert of Auburn said he voted for a rule change that removed independence from the House’s ethics investigators, of the Office of Congressional Ethics (OCE).

 Reichert should win a fictional Winston Smith award — named for the protagonist in George Orwell’s dystopian novel “1984” — for claiming “in no way did it relax ethics standards or strip the OCE of its authority.”

-Newhouse’s spokesman said he voted for the changes to “insert more oversight and due process in this very important function of government.”
+The office of Rep. Dan Newhouse of Sunnyside said Newhouse missed the vote, but would have voted in favor of the measure.
+Newhouse’s spokesman said the congressman would have voted to “insert more oversight and due process in this very important function of government.”

 Rep. Cathy McMorris Rodgers of Spokane is the state’s most powerful Republican, chairing the House Republican caucus.
 In that role, she couldn’t vote for the rule change.
 Her spokeswoman said McMorris Rodgers “had serious concerns” about making the changes without public hearing and bipartisan input.
 But she oversaw a caucus that made a huge miscalculation on Monday, and she did not publicly denounce the changes before Trump’s tweet, as Speaker Paul Ryan did.